UoSDDNB/DDNB_website/content/team/luke-green.md

 email: "L.A.Green@soton.ac.uk"
 ---

-Additional biographical information.
-Current projects include:
-Integration of sequence and single-cell foundation models for disease understanding.
-Evaluation of fairness and bias in single-cell foundation models.
-Using multiomics to characterise clonal expansion.
+Current projects include integrating sequence and single-cell foundation models to improve disease understanding; evaluating fairness and bias in single-cell foundation models; and using multi-omics to characterise clonal expansion.